AnClark/lv2vst/README.md

 Compiling lv2vst requires gnu-make and the GNU c/c++-compiler.

 Windows (.dll) versions are to be cross-compiled on GNU/Linux using MinGW.
-I (AnClark) recommended you to build on Msys2.
+I (AnClark) suggest you to build on Msys2.

 - Build on Linux: